demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 ### Configure Incident Mirroring When the Trigger Incident is **Not** ServiceNow

+You can set up any source integration to create a ServiceNow ticket based on a fetched incident and mirror the ticket in Cortex XSOAR.
+To do this you need to:
-When the trigger incident is not ServiceNow, you need to map the appropriate fields from the **ServiceNow Create Ticket and Mirror** incident type to the relevant trigger incident type (for example, Phishing Custom).
+- Configure the ServiceNow v2 integration to map the appropriate fields from the **ServiceNow Create Ticket and Mirror** incident type to the relevant trigger incident type (for example, Phishing Custom).
+- Set up the source integration to create a ServiceNow ticket and start mirroring.

 #### STEP 1 - Configure the ServiceNow v2 Integration Instance for Mirroring.
-1. Navigate to Classification and Mapping and create a copy of the **ServiceNow - Incoming Mapper** and the **ServiceNow - Outgoing Mapper**.
+1. Navigate to **Classification and Mapping**.
+For **Incidents**, search for **ServiceNow - Incoming Mapper** and **ServiceNow - Outgoing Mapper**.
+2. For each mapper, click **Duplicate**.
    Your copied mappers will be called **ServiceNow - Incoming Mapper_copy** and **ServiceNow - Outgoing Mapper_copy**, you can rename them.
 The copied mappers appear in the drop down for the **Mapper (incoming)** and **Mapper (outgoing)** integration instance settings fields.
-2. Navigate to **Integrations** and search for **ServiceNow v2**.
+3. Navigate to **Integrations** and search for **ServiceNow v2**.
-3. Click **Add instance**.
+4. Click **Add instance**.
-4. Under **Name**, make sure the instance name matches the value in the **dbotMirrorInstance** field in the incoming mapper.
-To change the value in the mapper, you must first duplicate the mapper and edit the field in the copy of the mapper.
 5. Select **Do not Fetch**.
 6. Under **Classifier**, select ServiceNow Classifier.
     **Note:**